AStudentOfCS/NodeJS-Deeper/Blogsters/README.md

 2/ App Testing with Jest on Chromium using Puppeteer.

-3/ Wiring up Travis CI - Update new repository
+3/ Wiring up Travis CI - Update new repository for TravisCI Testing.

+4/ Image Upload - Storing at AWS S3 for scalability.